EmmnauelPure0x1/fizz_buzz_python/README.md

 ## Summary

-Super simple game that will substitute multiples of 3 and 5 for fizz an buzz respectily, or fizzbuzz for multiples of the two
+* Super simple game that will substitute multiples of three and five for fizz and buzz respectfully, and fizzbuzz for multiples of the two.

 ## Tasks